by Nebula Haze (with a big “Thank You” to alltatup who inspired this tutorial!)

 Long, thin “fingers” on Sativa leaves, compared to Indica leaves which tend to be round and fat.

-Sativa plants tend to grow tall, with lots of stem between leaves and extensive side branching
+Sativa plants tend to grow tall with extensive side branching

 Sativa buds tend to give a more cerebral “in-your-head” effect than the more “body-based” Indica effects.
 Sativa buds may feel more energizing, so some people prefer Sativa strains for daytime use or in social settings.